sh1670/code-a-clock/index.md

 ---

-Great - now try hacking the clock by trying some of the challenges below, feel free to pick and choose, no need to do them in order.
+Great - now try figuring out how it all works, then hacking the clock by trying some of the challenges below.

+Feel free to pick and choose, no need to do them in order.

 Also, it's no problem to go beyond the challenges and try just generally playing around with the code.

-Once you've tried this version, try the other two example clocks below.
+Once you've tried this version, maybe try some of the challenges on some of the other example clocks at the bottom.

 >If you need any help, please ask a teaching assistant!